Skip to main content

 • The game lacks a cohesive story or campaign, which can make the gameplay feel repetitive and aimless over time.

-• There are technical issues, such as freezing during battles and a clunky user interface that can detract from the overall experience.
+• There are frequent technical issues, including freezing and bugs that can disrupt the gaming experience.

 • gameplay